 Refactoring with Move Implementation to Source File provides C/C++ users with an efficient mechanism for moving the implementation of a function or method from a header to a source file.
-This refactoring is often invoked after refactorings that place implementations in the header for inline execution, e.g. Encapsulate Field.
+This refactoring is often invoked after refactoring commands that place implementations in the header for inline execution, e.g. Encapsulate Field.

-Move Implementations to Source File—the plural version of the command—moves all methods of a class in a single operation.
+Move Method Implementations to Source File—the plural version of the command—moves all methods of a class in a single operation.

 Place the caret on a function or method in a header, and select Move Implementation to Source File from a refactoring menu (Shift+Alt+Q).

 Visual Assist moves the body to the appropriate source file.
 For methods, the implementation is placed within other implementations of the same class.
 Implementations of overloaded methods are moved near other overloads.

 If necessary, a declaration is created in the header.